Caffeine in Monster vs. Coffee: Which Has More? By How Much?

 Where Does the Caffeine in Coffee Come From?

 The caffeine in coffee is natural caffeine.
-However, it’s extremely the process of grinding the beans and brewing the coffee that activates the caffeine in your favorite morning cup of coffee.
+Nevertheless, it’s very the method of grinding the beans and brewing the coffee that activates the caffeine in your favorite morning cup of coffee.

 Caffeine in Monster vs. Coffee: The Bottom Line

-So which one has more caffeine, Monster energy drinks or that morning coffee cup?
+So which one has more caffeine, Monster energy drinks or that morning caffeinated beverage?
 It seems that Monster has the a lot of of caffeine at 160 mg per 16-ounce can since a single cup of joe only contains 95 mg.
-However, if you look at the brewing process and more, it gets a little bit bit bit cloudier.
+Nevertheless, if you look at the brewing recipe and more, it gets a little bit bit cloudier.

-The amount of caffeine is determined by the type of coffee you beverage, the brewing procedure you choose, and the size of the Monster you buy, so in reality, how much caffeine you ingest from either is totally up to you.
-Nevertheless, the bottom line is that coffee is tastier and provides you your caffeine jolt naturally, so that’s the best way to go, in our opinion.
+The amount of caffeine is determined by the sort of coffee you beverage, the brewing technique you choose, and the size of the Monster you buy, so in fact, how much caffeine you drink from either is completely up to you.
+But, the bottom line is that coffee is tastier and gives you your caffeine jolt naturally, so that’s the perfect way to go, in our opinion.